demiculus/demiculus.github.io/breaking.md

 30 Jan 2019 - Wrists hurt so bad that can't focus on practice.
 TIL that I need to strengten & increase flexibility of my wrists

 1 Feb 2019 - Wrists hurt but not as bad.
 Wrist training exercises seem to be working.

+13 Feb 2019 - Human eye sees the world in 2D then our brain creates a 3D image of it.
+When we watch videos our brain is not able to effectively compile it to 3D thus our understanding of what is going on highly diminishes.
+(Thanks Orhan)

 ### TODO